projectcalico/calico/master/reference/private-cloud/l3-interconnect-fabric.md

 ![]({{site.baseurl}}/images/l3-fabric-diagrams-as-rack-l2-spine.png)

-> This diagram shows the *AS per rack model* where the ToR switches are
-> physically meshed via a set of Ethernet switching planes.
+The diagram above shows the *AS per rack model* where the ToR switches are physically meshed via a set of Ethernet switching planes.

 ![]({{site.baseurl}}/images/l3-fabric-diagrams-as-rack-l3-spine.png)

-> This diagram shows the *AS per rack model* where the ToR switches are
-> physically meshed via a set of discrete BGP spine routers, each in
-> their own AS.
+The diagram above shows the *AS per rack model* where the ToR switches are physically meshed via a set of discrete BGP spine routers, each in their own AS.

 In this approach, every ToR-ToR or ToR-Spine (in the case of an AS per spine) link is an eBGP peering which means that there is no